years as a professional photographer

 years my parents have been married (goals!)

 As a documentary photographer, I wanted to tell stories that would make a difference.
 I wanted to create images that were raw, pure, and beautiful.
 Ones that would forever echo the story that they represented.
 I came to Washington, DC in order to continue developing my craft and to surround myself in the world of non profits where I felt my work would be best suited.
 I had plans to travel and document every corner of humanity; changing the world through the lens of my camera.
 Although I loved it, there were sacrifices to this lifestyle.
 And as I grew, so did my perspective.
 The appeal of globe trotting and living out of a suitcase was fading.
 I fell in love, got married, and started a family.
 I no longer wanted to be everywhere; I wanted to be here.
 To be home.
 I had to reexamine who I was as a photographer and what I wanted.
 I started to witness the raw beauty that existed in my own life as well as in the lives of my friends and family.
 I started to bring what I had done on a large scale, down to a smaller and more intimate level.
 I knew my passion hadn't changed.
 I was still a story teller.
 I still wanted to change lives.
 I knew I could still make a difference; intimately, and one love story at a time.
-Whether it was through capturing natural family moments or the moment when two stories become one on the wedding day; life became my inspiration.
+Whether it was through capturing authentic family moments or the moment when two families collide into one on a wedding day.
+Life and all it's perfect imperfections became my inspiration.
 And life is beautiful.